Guide for Authors

 • Month T – 4 to T – 3: Revisions by author(s).

-• Month T – 3 to T – 2.5: Copy-editing for improving clarity of language, typos etc.
+• Month T – 3 to T – 2.5: Copy-editing for improving clarity, correcting typos etc.

 • Month T – 2.5 to T – 2: Submission to typesetter.